SippingTheKoolaid/MoneydanceSecurityUpdate/README.md

 ### Danger, Danger, Will Robinson
 So here's where anyone implementing this solution needs to decide if getting updates to securities and currency RIGHT NOW is worth making a tweak to their environment that is not fully vetted, and likely unsupported, by Moneydance.
 I have had no issues with the solution, and made sure to backup my md files before trying this.
 You should, at a minimum, make back-ups of your Moneydance program directory, of your Moneydance data files, and have a general understanding of how you would restore to original setup should something go wrong.
 If you proceed with the solution I implemented in my environment, I accept no liability for any damages.
 These were the steps I took to implement, your paths and files may vary.

-Download the latest Jython jar:  http://search.maven.org/remotecontent?filepath=org/python/jython-standalone/2.7.1-rc3/jython-standalone-2.7.1-rc3.jar
+Download the latest Jython pre-built standalone jar:  http://search.maven.org/remotecontent?filepath=org/python/jython-standalone/2.7.1-rc3/jython-standalone-2.7.1-rc3.jar

 Close down the Moneydance application if it is running

 In your Moneydance program directory (i.e. C:\Program Files\Moneydance), rename the following files to \*.old :

   *C:\Program Files\Moneydance\jars\MDPython.jar*

   *C:\Program Files\Moneydance\jars\cachedir\packages\MDpython.pkc*

 Copy *jython-standalone-2.7.1-rc3.jar* to *C:\Program Files\Moneydance\jars\MDPython.jar*